 Community Development Division serves the City through the Planning & Development Department by promoting neighborhood revitalization, economic vitality, safe and healthy housing, environmental sustainability, and the application of planning principals to building a resilient community.
-The Draft copy of the Community Development Division Consolidated Annual Performance Evaluation Report July 1, 2017- June 30, 2018 and Annual Strateigic Action Plan July 1, 2018 - June 30, 2019 access here The plan will go to Council in November, 2018 for adoption.
+The Community Development Division Consolidated Annual Performance Evaluation Report July 1, 2017- June 30, 2018 and Annual Strateigic Action Plan July 1, 2018 - June 30, 2019 is available access here

-Shepherd's Place and Scattered Site Revitalization Project Volunteerism and Partnership Project - October, 2018 update.
+Shepherd's Place and Scattered Site Revitalization Project Volunteerism and Partnership Project - February, 2019 Update..
 Special thanks to our local business owners who continue to vest in this partnership.
+A group of volunteers from Lakeside Baptist Church in South Carolina have donated their time and energy in completing the finish drywall.
+Habitat for Humanity is facilitating the HVAC installation of units donated by Ingersoll Rand/Trane.
+College students working through Habitat for HUmanity will be building the back decks and other volunteer work in early March.
 Love's Plumbing held a company workday on September 29th to install the rough in plumbing and now we have running water.
 Materials were provided by Hughe's Supply, and Charlotte Pipe and Foundry.
-Shining Light Baptist Church and MtC Global Ministries continues to have work days to finish up sheetrock, window installation and other repairs as we finalize repairs.
+Shining Light Baptist Church and MtC Global Ministries continue to manage the volunteer work days.
 We welcome additional partners for finish sheetrock, painting, flooring installation, attic installation, decks, exterior wall repairs, masonry work, and cabinet installation.
-Final trades are expected to be completed by November, 2018 which include additional work by Wingate Electric Services and Bower's Electric.
+Wingate Electric Services and Bower's Electric and Love's Plumbing and HVAC finals are pending.
 We encourage you to support and thank our partners in the endeavor to repair housing and create safe housing, more partners will be added as contributions are made.
 This project was made possible through the Monroe Mayor and City Council with special thanks to the Community Development Stakeholder's Committee, City's Water and Sewer Department, City's Engineering Department, City's Building Inspection and Permit Divisions, City of Monroe Mayor & City Council and partners like you.
 Six owner occupied houses for low to moderate income households and two scattered site children's home are the beneficiaries of this collaboration, with a special thanks to the Union Anson Habitat for Humanity.
 We need additional partners to work on trades at the scattered site children's home, adding new partners daily.
 A ribbon cutting ceremony will be announced soon.

 Fair Housing is the Law Know your rights as a tenant and as a landlord.
 Download this pamphlet for more information.

 Land Bank.
 On October 2, 2018 the Mayor and City Council approved the disposal with development conditions of two parcels for economic development purposes.
-Once CD has drafted the Requests for Proposals they will be posted on this page.
 The first property is zoned Office Transitional and is located at 106 Myers Street, Monroe Parcel #09226127, we will be seeking professional and other services at this site.
 The other lot is a residential lot located in the historic district at 306 Charles Street, Monroe, Parcel# 09231173.
 We will be seeking owner occupied with a documented home occupation, design subject to the Historic Design Guidelines.
 A bed and breakfast is also an allowed use.

 South Piedmont Community College offers a walk in National Career Readiness Certificate in the Employability Lab (Bkdg, Am Room 157) Mondays and Wednesdays 8:30 a.m - 12:30 p.m. and 1:00 pm - 4:00 pm.
 This certification increases your chances for employment with local manufacuters and is a portable literacy skill verify.
 The campus is located in Monroe on Old Charlotte Highway.
 More information can be found here